givebest/swiftui-image2webp/README.md

 - #### What image formats are supported for conversion to WebP format?

-  Currently `jpeg/png/gif/heic/bmp/tiff/heif` image formats are supported.
+  Currently `jpeg/png/gif/heic/bmp/tiff/heif/psd` image formats are supported.

 - #### Image conversion failed

   1. Please check if the image format is a supported.
-  2. Due to the security mechanisms on Mac, please select images in the `/Users/[yourname]/Downloads/` folder to ensure the conversion works correctly.
+  2. Due to sandboxing security on the Mac, please select a save directory to ensure the conversion works properly.

 - #### Does it support batch conversion?